robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

-Headey (1999) found that only 11% of those who had dogs were on some medication compared with 19% of those with no pets; the pets ownders went to the doctor less too. (pg.
+Headey (1999) found that only 11% of those who had dogs were on some medication compared with 19% of those with no pets; the pets owners went to the doctor less too. (pg.
 85) <a href="#citation-46"><sup>46</sup></a>